-I am an ESRC-funded 1+3 PhD research who is researching accountability for sexual exploitation and sexual abuse (SEA) perpetrated by United Nations Peacekeeping troops and related personnel.
+I am an ESRC-funded PhD student who is researching accountability to victims of sexual exploitation and sexual abuse (SEA) perpetrated by United Nations Peacekeeping troops and related personnel.
 This research also involves a collaborative partnership with the United Nations Association UK (UNA-UK), more specifically on their Mission Justice campaign for peacekeeping abuses.

 - MA Social Research, Interdisciplinary